- What Is Endpoint Detection and Response (EDR)?

 An EDR system must act promptly to be effective, so deciding on response protocols is a crucial part of implementation.
 A comprehensive response plan should include designating specific personnel to address security incidents and specifying their exact duties.
 It should also establish a communication strategy for the incident response team to effectively communicate issues and notify both internal and external stakeholders, including management, legal, and law enforcement.

-Maintaining and Updating Your EDR Solution
+Maintaining Your EDR Solution

 After a plan is established, it is equally important to test and refine it to ensure its efficacy and longevity.
 EDR solutions need to be maintained and updated according to technological advancements and the needs of the organization’s software.
 This will include regular updates and patches and continuous monitoring for new threats.